 When it comes to teaching, we all know that teaching our subject-area content is often one of the more secondary things we do.
 It seems, more and more, we need to focus on character traits and helping our students make decisions that go beyond learning that 2+2=4.
 This is a big responsibility.
 One I know teachers take seriously.
 Even though it’s not in our “job description” per se, it’s another thing teachers take on and are passionate about.

-Today, I have 3 kindness activities you can do with your students.
-They are designed to help teach them about kindness in your classroom.
+My 3 kindness activities are designed to help teach them about kindness in your classroom.
 I have a collaboration poster project, a kindness activity they can do for each other, and an open-ended kindness coloring page.
 The coloring pages can be used for a variety of ages and projects.
 Scroll through to see all the details of these 3 kindness activities.
-I hope you’ll find something in here that will save you time, inspire you, motivate you.
-And, of course, help you as you tackle the topic of kindness with your students.
+I hope you’ll find something in here that will save you time, inspire you, motivate you, and, of course, help you as you tackle the topic of kindness with your students.

 This Wonder kindness activity / mini poster is FREE in my Teachers Pay Teachers store HERE.
 It was created via a collaboration between Brain Waves Instruction and Art with Jenny K. It encourages students to write nice things about one another.